vedikagarwal/Drug-Target-Interaction-Prediction-Using-Machine-Learning/README.md

 # Drug–Target Interaction Prediction Using Machine Learning

-This repository contains code and data for a machine learning-based study aimed at predicting the bioactivity of compounds targeting **Acetylcholinesterase (AChE)** — a key therapeutic target in the treatment of Alzheimer's disease.
-The project leverages molecular descriptors derived from SMILES strings to predict IC50 values using regression models.
+This repository contains code, data, and molecular docking files for a machine learning-based pipeline focused on predicting the bioactivity of small molecules against key therapeutic targets related to Alzheimer's disease, Parkinson's Disease and Type 2 Diabetes.

+The project includes:

+- **Alzheimer’s Pipeline**: Predicting IC50 values of compounds targeting Acetylcholinesterase (AChE) using molecular descriptors derived from SMILES strings and regression models.
+- **Diabetes Pipeline**: Analysis and prediction of bioactive compounds against alpha-glucosidase for managing postprandial blood glucose levels.
+- **AutoDock Vina Setup**: Ligand-receptor interaction studies via molecular docking to validate binding affinity.
+- **Preprocessing Scripts**: Standardized workflows for descriptor calculation, data cleaning, and visualization.
+- **Organized Directory Structure**: Clear separation of raw datasets, processed results, and docking files.

+This unified pipeline aims to combine cheminformatics and docking-based methods for robust drug-target interaction prediction.

 ## Repository Structure